Hello Living Lightlies

 – Ban on election posters or at least a restriction of them to particular areas like they do in other countries.

-One last word, actually just before I do that, if you like what you read and want to support a blogger that doesn’t take payments from brands in order to stay objective and independent then please consider supporting me with a small donation on Patreon
+One last word, actually just before I do that, if you like what you read and want to support a blogger that doesn’t take payments from brands in order to stay objective and independent then please consider supporting me with a small donation on Paypal

 Back to my last word, if you don’t know who to give your number 1 and 2 to in the next elections then you’re not active enough in your local community.
 Elections happen every 5 years, surely in the space of 5 years you’ve come across one issue to email your local councillors or MEP’s about.
 If not then maybe that’s where the change needs to happen.